IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 - For advertisers: `ADV.FN_UID2_ENCRYPT`
 - For data providers: `DP.FN_UID2_ENCRYPT`

->NOTE: The raw UID2 value is a Base64-encoded string 44 characters in length.
+>NOTE: The raw UID2 value is a Base64-encoded string, 44 characters in length.

 #### FN_UID2_ENCRYPT: Syntax